 Chowing Down at the New Restaurants

 Our last stop was dinner at Big City Chicken.
 It’s a fried chicken joint operated by the local Lettuce Entertain You Enterprises, whose restaurants are ubiquitous around Chicago.
 The fact that we devoured the chicken in a matter of moments gives a strong indication that it wound up being worth the wait.

 At that point, Amanda had to (literally) run to a private tour on a boat docked at the pier, so the rest of us packed up and wandered back into the city.
 We chatted about the experience we’d shared before dispersing to our bikes and busses.

 More to Come

 The Centennial Vision redevelopment plan is only about halfway finished at this point.
 Earlier this year, plans were announced for a new hotel at Navy Pier and several new public attractions.
-The hotel will be situated about 3/4 of the way down the pier, with many rooms facing out towards the lake.
+The hotel will be 3/4 of the way down the pier, with many rooms facing out towards the lake.
 Nearby, there are plans to build a massive new outdoor restaurant and rooftop bar that will abut the century-old grand ballroom.
 Knowing the popularity of rooftop bars in Chicago, that spot will likely be hopping.

 The two ends of the pier will also see refurbishment.
 The pier’s terminal end, near the ballroom, with see a new “lake overlook.”
 The curving elevated walkway will bring pedestrians out above the azure waves lapping the pier.
 Polk Bros.
 Park, which is the green entrance to the pier is also in the midst of a redesign.
 In the spirit of much-loved Millennium Park, it already has a new interactive jet fountain and an outdoor amphitheater is under construction as well.